anujjamwal/Mongoose/README.md

 Mongoose Working
 ================

 Mongoose works by executing the mongo scripts from the folder migrations.
-The scripts named as
+The scripts named as:

-    file:    <execute order>_<migration name>.js
-    say:
+        execute-order_migration-name.js

-            0001_my_first_migration.js
+        eg: 0001_my_first_migration.js

 The migrations are executed sorted in the order using the execution order.
 Once a script is executed, mongoose keeps a tack and dowsnot execute it in case Mongoose is run again.
 In order to do so, it keeps track of the migration file name.